ashwin-pc/OpenSearch_Changelog_Workflow/README.md

 For the second sub-process, this repository also provides template files for a script that can be used to automatically update the release notes document when a new version is scheduled for release.

-The mechanisms underlying both of these procedures are laid out in the following subsections.
+The following subsections lay out the mechanisms underlying both of these procedures.
 (For details about how to implement these processes in an OpenSearch repository, see the "[Getting Started](#getting-started)" section further down in this document.)

 ### Changelog Process